-Having a female puppy spayed is a common procedure, but it's not a decision you should take without knowing all the facts.
-There are lots of benefits to having your puppy spayed, yet it can also have immediate effects on her behavior and, in particular, her nutritional requirements.
+Having a female puppy spayed is a common procedure, but it’s not a decision you should take without knowing all the facts.
+There are lots of benefits to having your puppy spayed, yet it can also have immediate effects on her behaviour and, in particular, her nutritional requirements.

 What is spaying?

 Spaying is a term used for when a female puppy gets sterilised.
 Some people also use the term ‘neutered’, although that’s more commonly used for male puppies.